 Staying in Canada, Mexico, or a Caribbean Island

-If during a journey to the United States a trip is made to Mexico, Canada, or a Caribbean Island, this is included in the validity duration of 90 days.
+If during a journey to the USA a trip is made to Mexico, Canada, or a Caribbean Island, this is included in the validity duration of 90 days.

 Example: a stay in Mexico.
-A traveler arrives in the US with an ESTA, stays there for 60 days, and proceeds to travel to Mexico to stay there for 20 days.
-From Mexico, the traveler returns to the United States.
-The traveler is thus allowed to stay for 10 more days in the USA, and not a fresh 90 days.
-If the traveler had left for Europe, then the second stay in the United States was allowed to last another 90 days.
+A traveller arrives in the USA with an ESTA, stays there for 60 days, and proceeds to travel to Mexico to stay there for 20 days.
+From Mexico, the traveller returns to the USA.
+The traveller is thus allowed to stay for 10 more days in the USA, and not a fresh 90 days.
+If the traveller had left for Europe, then the second stay in the United States was allowed to last another 90 days.

 Minimum waiting period between two trips to the US with an ESTA

-It is not intended for travelers to stay a short while in the United States, and then leave solely to refresh the 90 day validity period.
-There is no official minimum required waiting period between two trips to the US with an ESTA.
-When traveling into the United States again, the customs officer of the US Customs and Border Protection will make an assessment of the situation.
-In case they suspect that the traveler left the US with the sole intention of renewing the 90 day validity period, then the ESTA validity will be rendered void.
-Travelers who wish to travel to the US often and stay for longer periods of time, can apply for a visa, where these rules do not apply.
+It is not intended for travellers to stay a short while in the United States, and then leave solely to refresh the 90 day validity period.
+There is no official minimum required waiting period between two trips to the USA with an ESTA.
+When traveling into the USA again, the customs officer of the US Customs and Border Protection will make an assessment of the situation.
+In case they suspect that the traveller left the USA with the sole intention of renewing the 90 day validity period, then the ESTA validity will be rendered void.
+Travellers who wish to travel to the USA often and stay for longer periods of time, can apply for a visa, where these rules do not apply.